gethiox/HIDI/README.md

 - non-lazy note emitting implementation, user can conveniently change device state on the fly (octave, semitone, channel) even when some notes are already pressed, NoteOff events will be emitted correctly anyway.
 However, panic button (ESC) is also available just in case.
+- NKRO keyboards support (if it can be enabled in hardware by some key-sequence)
 - You can connect whatever number of HID devices you want, completely dynamically!

 # Initial status of the project